Find us around the Web.

 Archive-It serves as Occidental College Special Collection's web repository.
 To reach Oxy's page click here.

 Calisphere is the University of California's free public gateway to a world of primary sources.
 More than 200,000 digitized items — including photographs, documents, newspaper pages, political cartoons, works of art, diaries, transcribed oral histories, advertising, and other unique cultural artifacts — reveal the diverse history and culture of California and its role in national and world history.

-Special Collections contributes documents and images to Calisphere from our collections pertaining to Los Angeles history.
+Special Collections contributes documents and images to Calisphere from our collections.

 Callimachus is a service of SCELC, providing consortial access to CONTENTdm from OCLC and technical support for California libraries digitization projects.

 We use Callimachus as a database for our digital items.
 Our materials in Callimachus include the Japanese American Relocation collection, the Stereograph collection, the Bill Henry collection, the Railroading collection, Occidental College's Environmental Design collection, and the Barack Obama, U.S. President and Alumnus collection.
 For help with browsing our digital archive, please use the tools below.

 Advanced Keyword Search/Browse

 Search across all fields, in selected fields, or by proximity.
 Or, if you prefer, browse through the collection without formulating a specific search.

 Customize options for search results, My Favorites, Compare and Slideshow views.

 Historypin is a collaboration between the nonprofit group We Are What We Do and Google.
 It brings together people from around the world to share photos by "pinning" them on a map.